Sustainable Fisheries and Blue Foods

 Zoe Joins the Fisheries Research and Development (FRDC) Research Advisory Committee

-The FRDC RAC identifies research priorities and facilitates the delivery of efficient and effective research for stakeholders in Australia.
+The FRDC RAC for South Australia identifies research priorities and facilitates the delivery of efficient and effective research for stakeholders in Australia.

 Developing Award-Winning Solutions for the Fisheries and Seafood Sector